libriscv/libriscv/README.md

 Goals:
 - Lowest possible latency
-	- Calling a guest VM function can finish an order of magnitude before other emulators begin executing the first instruction
+	- Calling a guest VM function can finish 1-2 orders of magnitude before other emulators begin executing the first instruction
 - Modern, type-safe VM call and system call interfaces
 	- The safe interfaces prevents all kinds of footguns that the author has personally suffered, and consequently blocked off forever :-)
 - [Secure speculation-safe sandbox](SECURITY.md)